 Next, the coordinator will verify your insurance benefits by contacting your insurance provider.
 This usually helps expedite the process, and the rehab coordinator will know how to deal with the insurance provider to ensure you get the best coverage options.
 Insurance providers are not allowed to deny you coverage outright, but they may not pay the entire expense of cocaine addiction treatment.
 However, the rehab admissions coordinator will advise you about what part is covered under your plan and your financial options for cocaine addiction treatment at a cocaine addiction treatment center in Southern California.

 You don’t need to suffer from cocaine addiction anymore.
 Overcome cocaine addiction through comprehensive dual diagnosis cocaine addiction treatment.
-Contact Renaissance Recovery Center today at 866.268.1206 to make a lasting recovery from cocaine addiction.
+Contact Renaissance Recovery Center today to make a lasting recovery from cocaine addiction.